aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/drawing-objects/managing-ole-objects/_index.md

 The following example shows how to add an OLE Object into a worksheet.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-DrawingObjects-ole-InsertingOLEObjects-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-DrawingObjects-ole-InsertingOLEObjects-1.java" >}}

 ## **Extracting OLE Objects in the Workbook**